Probing the hadron mass spectrum in dense two-color QCD with the linear sigma model: Conclusions

 \section{Conclusions}

-In this article, motivated by the recent lattice simulation~\cite{Murakami2022}, we have investigated hadron mass modifications at finite quark chemical potential $\mu_q$ in QC$_2$D with two flavors within the linear sigma model.
+In this article, motivated by the recent lattice simulation~\cite{Murakami2022,Murakami:2022lmq}, we have investigated hadron mass modifications at finite quark chemical potential $\mu_q$ in QC$_2$D with two flavors within the linear sigma model.
 The model enables us to study not only the masses of the ground-state pseudo-scalar mesons and scalar diquark baryons but also those of the chiral partners carrying opposite parities, which is the notable advantage of employing the linear sigma model.
 That is, we have succeeded in treating the positive parity mesons and diquark baryons: $\sigma$, $a_0$, $B$, and $\bar{B}$, and the negative parity ones: $\eta$, $\pi$, $B'$, and $\bar{B}'$, in a unified way.

-In order to fix the model parameters, we have used the lattice results for hadron mass spectrum in the hadronic phase where the diquark condensate does not emerge~\cite{Murakami2022}.
+In order to fix the model parameters, we have used the lattice results for hadron mass spectrum in the hadronic phase where the diquark condensate does not emerge~\cite{Murakami2022,Murakami:2022lmq}.
 In particular, the lattice result suggests that masses of $\pi$ and $\eta$ are identical in the hadronic phase, implying that effects of the $U(1)_A$ axial anomaly are suppressed there.
 Within our present model, such a suppression has been described by omitting the KMT type contributions.

-In the baryon superfluid phase where the diquark condensate emerges, we have found a rich mass spectrum involving the mixing among $\sigma$-$B$-$\bar{B}$ for $J^P=0^+$ hadrons and that among $\eta$-$B'$-$\bar{B}'$ for $J^P=0^-$ ones, which are triggered by the $U(1)_B$ baryon number violation.
+In the baryon superfluid phase where the diquark condensate emerges, we have found a rich mass spectrum involving the mixing among $\sigma$-$B$-$\bar{B}$ for $J^P=0^+$ hadrons and that among $\eta$-$B'$-$\bar{B}'$ for $J^P=0^-$ ones, which is triggered by the $U(1)_B$ baryon number violation.
 The former mixing plays an essential role in describing the massless nature of the NG boson in association with the violation of $U(1)_B$ baryon number symmetry, while the latter leads to a noteworthy mass reduction of the lowest branch of the $\eta$-$B'$-$\bar{B}'$ mixed state.
 These characteristic properties have been indeed observed by the lattice simulation.
-Besides, at sufficiently large $\mu_q$ in the large $N_c$ limit, we have shown the chiral partner structure by deriving mass degeneracies of the hadrons that have opposite parities and are connected by the axial transformations.

-We expect that the predicted hadron mass spectrum will provide future lattice simulations with useful information on chiral symmetry and the $U(1)_A$ axial anomaly in dense QC$_2$D.
+Besides, at sufficiently large $\mu_q$, we have demonstrated the chiral partner structure by deriving mass degeneracies of the hadrons that have opposite parities and are connected by the axial transformations.
+The predicted mass degeneracies are expected to be useful as guides for future lattice simulations toward elucidation of influence of the chiral restoration on the hadron properties, i.e., elucidation of the hadron mass generation.